mopidy/homebrew-mopidy/README.md

 How to install these formulae?
 ------------------------------

-1. Run `brew tap homebrew/homebrew-versions`.
-Some formulae in this tap depends on GStreamer 0.10 from the homebrew-versions repo.
+1. Run `brew tap homebrew/versions`.
+Some formulae in this tap depends on GStreamer 0.10 from the homebrew/versions repo.

-2. Run `brew tap mopidy/homebrew-mopidy` to get access to formulae in this repo.
+2. Run `brew tap mopidy/mopidy` to get access to formulae in this repo.

 3. Then, run `brew install <formula>`.

-   If the formula conflicts with one from another tap, you can `brew install mopidy/homebrew-mopidy/<formula>`.
+   If the formula conflicts with one from another tap, you can `brew install mopidy/mopidy/<formula>`.

    You can also install via URL: `brew install https://raw.github.com/mopidy/homebrew-mopidy/master/<formula>.rb`